ybjeon01/my-operating-system-programming-skills/README.md

 # Go to CMOS (BIOS setting)
 # If your BIOS is using UEFI, change it to legacy first and then
-# change your bootloader so BIOS reads MBR from floppy disk first
+# change your bootloader order so BIOS reads MBR from floppy disk first

 # In my case, I have a Acer Laptop made in 2018.
 Its BIOS allows to
 # emulate USB Floppy Drive as old Floppy Drive, so I changed UEFI to legacy